 Serbia (Serbian: Србија) is a country in southeastern or central Europe.
 The country is inhabited by 6.9 million people.
 Belgrade is the capital and largest city of Serbia.
 Serbia belongs to the so-called landlocked countries and is geographically classified as part of the Balkan Peninsula.
 The majority of the population are Orthodox Serbs.

-Bosnia and Herzegovina is a federal state in South-Eastern Europe.
-The country is inhabited by 3.3 million people and is composed of the political entities Republika Srpska, the Federation of Bosnia and Herzegovina and the Brčko District.
-Bosnia and Herzegovina's capital is Sarajevo.
-The country is considered part of the Balkan Peninsula and borders the Adriatic Sea.
-Bosnians are the main population group, along with Serbs and Croats.
+Bosnia and Herzegovina is a federal state in south-eastern Europe.
+The country is inhabited by around 3 million people (2022: 3.23 million) and is divided into the political sub-regions of Republika Srpska, the Federation of Bosnia and Herzegovina and the Brčko district.
+Bosnia and Herzegovina’s capital is Sarajevo.
+The country is part of the Balkan Peninsula and borders the Adriatic Sea.
+The Bosnians are the largest population group alongside the Serbs and Croats.

 Montenegro is a republic in southeastern Europe on the Adriatic coast.
 The country is populated by nearly 622,000 people and has been independent since 2006.
 The capital of the country is Podgorica.
 Montenegro is geographically considered to be part of the Balkan Peninsula.